-Matthew de Lacey Davidson is the author of a forthcoming novel, a short story collection, two poetry collections, and a play in verse.
+Matthew de Lacey Davidson is the author of an historical novel, a short story collection, two poetry collections, and a play in verse.

 (from the collection, “Please Don’t Forget Me”)